jjmlovesgit/D-ID_langchain_withChatGPT/README.md

+# Streaming Live Avatar
-# Streaming Live Avitar with a Langchain Retrieval on provate data with D=ID and ChatGPT
+# A Langchain Retrieval on private data with D-ID and ChatGPT

 ## Initial Setup:
 * (install express) open a terminal in the folder: